-In order to have the basis of a claim it has to be proved that someone was to blame for the accident.
+We will help you prove that someone was to blame for your Road Traffic Accident.
 This may be another road user, another driver or it may be the driver of a vehicle in which you were the passenger, even if this was a friend or family member.

-Even if you were partly at fault for the accident you may still be able to recover compensation however it may be reduced to take into account the amount you were to blame.
+Even if you were partly at fault for the Road Traffic Accident you may still be able to recover compensation however it may be reduced to take into account the amount you were to blame.

-Even if the driver at fault for the Road Traffic Accident has no insurance or cannot be traced it may still be possible to recover compensation from the Motor Insurers Bureau.
+Even if the driver at fault for the Road Traffic Accident has no insurance or cannot be traced you may still be able to recover compensation from the Motor Insurers Bureau.
 This is a body funded by insurers to compensate victims in cases where the driver at fault has no insurance or cannot be traced.
-However it will still be necessary to show that the driver was at fault.
+However you still have to show that the driver was at fault.

 - • Get the full name, address and insurance details of the other driver.